domlannutti/dotfiles/README.md

 Dunst is used as my notification manager so Spotify can be used without borking the WM.

-My .xinitrc is currently minimally configured to select random images of Fjords and assign them to each monitor's background individually. xinitrc also instantiates i3-gaps and loads .Xresources.
+My .xinitrc is currently minimally configured to select random images of fjords and assign them to each monitor's background individually.
+.xinitrc also instantiates i3-gaps and loads .Xresources.

 Speaking of .Xresources, upon being loaded by .xinitrc, xrvt-unicode loads a custom color scheme and becomes significantly less ugly!
 Which does not say much given its default color scheme is like having a staring contest with a flashbang.